AWS Network Load Balancer – NLB

 - automatically provides a static IP per Availability Zone (subnet) that can be used by applications as the front-end IP of the load balancer.

-- Elastic Load Balancing creates a network interface for each enabled Availability Zone.
+- creates a network interface for each enabled AZ.
 Each load balancer node in the AZ uses this network interface to get a static IP address.

 - Internet-facing load balancer can optionally associate one Elastic IP address per subnet.